Pokémon Ruby and Sapphire: Development

 Pokémon Ruby and Sapphire were developed by Game Freak and Nintendo under the direction of Junichi Masuda.
 As with its predecessors, Ken Sugimori was the art director, although these were the first games in which he did not single-handedly produce all of the art.
 When asked where his design team came up with the ideas for all of the new Pokémon, Sugimori stated that they got their ideas from past experiences in their childhood involving nature, animals, and the media and then base them on insects.
 Even looking at the world in a different perspective sometimes provided inspiration for the creatures.
 "First we select an insect and after that we add essential elements to the insects to make it more like Pokemon, such as adding some hard shape to it, to be more like steel," Sugimori said, describing the process of creating a Pokémon.

 As the Game Boy Advance was able to handle enhanced graphics, Ruby and Sapphire were the first games in the series that allowed up to four people to share information at one time, as opposed to the previous limit of two.
-However, the development team used a more basic graphics engine in order to keep the game simple and not overly confusing.
+However, the development team used a more basic graphics engine to keep the game simple and not overly confusing.
 The team wanted the games to appeal to a large audience, so the game was designed to be easy enough for younger generations of children to play, but new features were added to bring the veteran gamers back.

 Masuda stated that the basic philosophy of all Pokémon games is communication; in the Pokémon series, this is manifested in trading and battling with other people.
 When asked about the new concept of double battles, the developers noted that they tried to focus more on the original one-on-one battles as the main type of competition and only added the double battles as a "new challenge".
 They stated that if they receive positive feedback about the double battles, the feature may appear more in future generations.

 The games were the first in the series that did not contain all of the Pokémon from previous generations.
 Sugimori stated that the team tried to include all the new Pokémon as well as some from previous generations.
 When asked about any features that could not be included due to technical restrictions, Masuda noted that he wanted each individual Pokémon to make up to three different cries depending on its mood.